d-r-n/d-r-n.github.io/_posts/2023-08-09-catching-up.md

 mathjax: false
 ---

-Four weeks ago, Alex, Samir, and I made the best decision of our lives.
-We decided to start a company together.
+Four weeks ago, Alex, Samir, and I made the best decision of our lives; we decided to start a company together.
 This was a decision fueled by a shared passion, a vision that ignited our hearts, and a desire to create something truly impactful.
 Today, as I sit down to write this update, I can't help but reflect on the whirlwind of experiences and emotions that have shaped these initial weeks.

 Let's back up.